(523764) 2014 WC510

-' (provisional designation ') is a binary trans-Neptunian object and plutino discovered on 8 September 2011 by the Pan-STARRS survey at the Haleakalā Observatory in Hawaii.
+' is a binary trans-Neptunian object and plutino discovered on 8 September 2011 by the Pan-STARRS survey at the Haleakalā Observatory in Hawaii.
 It orbits in the Kuiper belt, a region of icy objects orbiting beyond Neptune in the outer Solar System.
 Astronomers discovered the binary nature of when its two components occulted a star on 1 December 2018.
 The components of the binary system, which have diameters of 180 km and 140 km, orbit each other at a separation distance of roughly 2600 km.